Ibr4h3m-k4m/FastAPI-Personal-Finance-Tracker/finance_tracker_guide.md

 ## Questions to Research as You Build

 - How do you handle database transactions to ensure data consistency?
 - What's the difference between 401 and 403 status codes?
+(401 means you are not authenticated while 403 you are but don't have the premissions or authorizations for that action)
 - Should you soft delete or hard delete records?
 - How do you prevent SQL injection attacks?
 - What's the N+1 query problem and how do you avoid it?